 Now, because I was combining different wood species and new with with old wood, I chose to use the same Vintage paint to give it two coats with my Round Brush.
 You can see how I’ve used this color paint in these past posts too.

-After the paint had cured, it was time to apply one of my favorite waxes, Grunge Gray, using my waxing Round Brush.
+After the paint had cured, it was time to apply a gray wax, using my waxing Round Brush.
 I like to use my Zibra brushes that have lost their painting status for waxing.
 They work wonderfully!

 Okay…are you ready to see these two pieces of upcycled farmhouse decor in the final state?
 I am!